tock/tock/doc/reference/trd-time.md

 }

 pub trait Alarm: Time {
-  fn set_alarm(&self, now: Self::Ticks, dt: Self::Ticks);
+  fn set_alarm(&self, reference: Self::Ticks, dt: Self::Ticks);
   fn get_alarm(&self) -> Self::Ticks;
-  fn disable(&self) -> ReturnCode;
+  fn disarm(&self) -> ReturnCode;
-  fn set_client(&'a self, client: &'a dyn AlarmClient);
+  fn set_alarm_client(&'a self, client: &'a dyn AlarmClient);
 }
 ```

 `Alarm` has a `disable` in order to cancel an existing alarm.
 Calling
 `set_alarm` enables an alarm.
+The `reference` parameter is typically a
+sample of `Time::now` just before `set_alarm` is called, but it can
+also be a stored value from a previous call.
+The `reference` parameter
+follows the invariant that it is in the past: its value is by
+definition equal to or less than a call to `Time::now`.

-The `set_alarm` method takes a `now` and a `dt` parameter to handle
+The `set_alarm` method takes a `reference` and a `dt` parameter to
-edge cases in which it can be impossible distinguish between alarms
+handle edge cases in which it can be impossible distinguish between
-for the very near future and alarms for the very far future.
-The edge
+alarms for the very near past and alarms for the very far future.
+The
-case occurs when the underlying counter increments past the compare
+edge case occurs when the underlying counter increments past the
-value between when the call was made and the compare register is
+compare value between when the call was made and the compare register
-actually set.
-Because the counter has moved past the intended compare
+is actually set.
+Because the counter has moved past the intended
-value, it will have to wrap around before the alarm will
+compare value, it will have to wrap around before the alarm will
 fire.
 However, one cannot assume that the counter has moved past the
 intended compare and issue a callback: the software may have requested
 an alarm very far in the future, close to the width of the counter.

-Having a `now` and `dt` parameters disambiguates these two
+Having a `reference` and `dt` parameters disambiguates these two
 cases.
 Suppose the current counter value is `current`.
-If, using
-unsigned arithmetic, `(current - now) >= dt` then the callback should
+If `current`
+is not within the range [`reference`, `reference + dt`) (considering
+unsigned wraparound), then this means the requested firing time has
-be issued immediately (e.g., with a deferred procedure call).
+passed and the callback should be issued immediately (e.g., with a
+deferred procedure call, or setting the alarm very short in the
+future).

 5 `Timer` and `TimerClient` traits